-- You should not attempt to drive a car, lift or move heavy objects, start digging the garden or do heavy housework (for example hoovering) until you feel completely comfortable and safe to do so. - Getting back to work will depend on the type of job you do.
+- You should not attempt to drive a car, lift or move heavy objects, start digging the garden or do heavy housework (for example hoovering) until you feel completely comfortable and safe to do so or until you have been reviewed at your outpatient follow-up appointment. - Getting back to work will depend on the type of job you do.
 Please ask if you are unsure.
 The ward clerk can give you a sick note for the time that you are in hospital.
 Your GP can then supply you with any further sick notes. - Getting back to normal activities and exercise depends on you.
 It is safe to gently increase your levels of physical activity providing it is comfortable to do so.